jdeluyck/kcoreorg-website/_posts/2009/2009-07-20-in-memoriam.md

 ---
 <img src="/assets/images/2009/07/Macchiatto-InMemoriam-sm.jpg" alt="Macchiatto - In Memoriam" width="80%" />

 We had to put him to sleep.
-He had an infection that we didn&#8217;t catch in time.
-We&#8217;re sad.
+He had an infection that we didn't catch in time.
+We're sad.
 Nero is sad.
-We&#8217;ll miss his pooting and wooting and generally being himself.
+We'll miss his pooting and wooting and generally being himself.

-Macchiatto, sweet smooth coat cavy. &deg; August 2006 &#8211; &#8224; 20th July 2009
+Macchiatto, sweet smooth coat cavy. &deg; August 2006 - &#8224; 20th July 2009